Pent-Up Anger: Causes, Symptoms & Strategies to Deal

 Physical health

-Anger activates the “fight or flight” response in the body.
-This response is also triggered by excitement, fear, and anxiety.
-In response to pent-up anger, the adrenal glands release the stress hormones such as cortisol and adrenaline in huge amounts.
-The brain shunts away the blood from the gut toward the body muscles.
+In response to pent-up anger, the adrenal glands release stress hormones such as cortisol and adrenaline in huge amounts.
+The brain shunts blood from the gut toward the body’s muscles.

 Fight and flight response causes an increase in the supply of blood to the extremities.
-If you have been suffering from pent up anger for a long, there are chances of the prevalence of diseases including high blood pressure, migraine, palpitations, and cardiac arrest.
+If you have been suffering from pent-up anger for a long, there are chances of the prevalence of diseases including high blood pressure, migraine, palpitations, and cardiac arrest.

 Mental health

-Depression, chronic stress, and anxiety can also result from pent-up anger.
-While anger is not considered a disorder, it is a common symptom of many psychiatric disorders, including obsessive-compulsive disorder (OCD), bipolar disorder, trauma, and anxiety disorders, personality disorders, impulse disorders, and others.
+It is a common symptom of many psychiatric disorders, including obsessive-compulsive disorder (OCD), bipolar disorder, trauma and anxiety disorders, personality disorders, impulse disorders, and others.

 1. Deep breathing